aanandak15-maker/indian-agricultural-management-system/README.md

 ## How can I deploy this project?

-Simply open [Lovable](https://lovable.dev/projects/721b7097-37cd-4dc4-8946-0910b3ea8bc7) and click on Share -> Publish.
+Deploy using Vercel, Netlify, or any other hosting platform that supports React applications.

 ## I want to use a custom domain - is that possible?

-We don't support custom domains (yet).
-If you want to deploy your project under your own domain then we recommend using Netlify.
-Visit our docs for more details: [Custom domains](https://docs.lovable.dev/tips-tricks/custom-domain/)
+Yes!
+You can deploy this project under your own domain using any hosting platform.
+We recommend using Netlify, Vercel, or GitHub Pages for easy deployment with custom domains.